The Dirty Dozen: Sequels

-Several TV films were produced in the mid-to-late 1980s which capitalized on the popularity of the first film.
+A few television films were produced in the mid-to-late 1980s to capitalize on the popularity of the first film.
 Lee Marvin, Richard Jaeckel and Ernest Borgnine reprised their roles for The Dirty Dozen: Next Mission in 1985, leading a group of military convicts in a mission to kill a German general who was plotting to assassinate Adolf Hitler.
 In The Dirty Dozen: The Deadly Mission (1987), Telly Savalas, who had played the role of the psychotic Maggot in the original film, assumed the different role of Major Wright, an officer who leads a group of military convicts to extract a group of German scientists who are being forced to make a deadly nerve gas.
 Ernest Borgnine again reprised his role of General Worden.
 The Dirty Dozen: The Fatal Mission (1988) depicts Savalas's Wright character and a group of renegade soldiers attempting to prevent a group of extreme German generals from starting a Fourth Reich, with Erik Estrada co-starring and Ernest Borgnine again playing the role of General Worden.
 In 1988, Fox aired a short-lived television series starring Ben Murphy.
 Among the cast was John Slattery, who played Private Leeds in eight of the show's 11 episodes.